bruceravel/demeter/documentation/Artemis/startup/main.rst

-- The first option is used to import any kind of data into :demeter:`artemis`, including :demeter:`artemis` or :demeter:`athena` project files, ASCII files containing |chi| (k) data, FEFF or ATOMS input files, CIF files, or a few other things. :demeter:`artemis` is usually good about properly identifying the type of input file and doing the right thing with it.
+- The first option is used to import any kind of data into :demeter:`artemis`, including :demeter:`artemis` or :demeter:`athena` project files, ASCII files containing |chi| (k) data, :demeter:`feff` or :demeter:`atoms` input files, CIF files, or a few other things. :demeter:`artemis` is usually good about properly identifying the type of input file and doing the right thing with it.
 In the rare situation where this doesn't work, try the :guilabel:`import` submenu.

 - The second option provides a submenu of recently imported files broken down by file type, including :demeter:`artemis` projects,